Online Self-Directed Traders, and Full-Service Traders alike, will benefit from the Proper Broker/Client Relationship

-Becoming familiar with your broker before you ever begin trading is a significant step in the right direction.
-The vital areas of concern are their educational background, experience in the industry, and general market knowledge.
-Though the most concerning should be their familiarity with the inner workings of the industry.
-It is this familiarity that will come in handy when you need a specific task accomplished in a timely manner.
+Becoming familiar with your broker before you even begin trading is a significant step in the right direction.
+The vital areas of concern are their educational background, experience in the industry and general market knowledge.
+Though the most concerning should be their familiarity with the inner workings of the industry; it is this familiarity that will come in handy when you need a specific task accomplished in a timely manner.

 A college degree in finance isn’t necessarily a reason to open an account with someone; neither is the fact that he or she has been in the business for twenty years.
-However, considering these factors in conjunction with a well-rounded grasp of market characteristics and proper lines of communication are key.
-You should be able to determine whether a broker fits your needs and personality with a twenty to thirty minute conversation, or a handful of emails.
+However, considering these factors in conjunction with a well-rounded grasp of market characteristics and proper lines of communication is key.
+You should be able to determine whether a broker fits your needs and personality with a twenty to thirty-minute conversation or a handful of emails.
 Don’t be shy.
-If they want to do business with you, they must be able to answer your questions assuming they are reasonable.
+If they want to do business with you, they must be able to answer your questions, assuming they are reasonable.
 In addition, they should be willing to answer your emails in a timely fashion.
 If you find yourself waiting long periods of time for an emailed response, keep looking for another broker.

-In order for you to be a successful trader you must have access to your commodity broker.
-If he is hard to get a hold of or slow to return your calls and emails, you should strongly consider shopping around for another broker.
-Many brokers feel as though once the markets close they are off duty and free to leave the office, however, doing so isn't making themselves available for their clients.
-Those paying full service rates surely deserve better, but even online traders should demand similar service.
+In order for you to be a successful trader, you must have access to your commodity broker.
+If he is hard to reach or slow to return your calls and emails, you should strongly consider shopping around for another broker.
+Many brokers feel that once the markets close, they are off duty and free to leave the office; however, doing so isn't making themselves available for their clients.
+Those paying full-service rates deserve better, but even online traders should demand similar services.

-This may seem like none of your business but that is where you are wrong.
-Think about it, if you were interviewing someone for a position as a convenient store clerk, one of the first things that you would require is a list of prior employers.
-When you open an account with a broker you are in essence hiring them to provide you with service, knowledge and honesty.
-Arguably, this position requires more experience than a cashier and the interrogation should be at least as extensive.
-In my opinion it is absolutely necessary to know what type of skill the broker can offer you and this includes knowing their employment history.
+This may seem like none of your business, but that is where you are wrong.
+Think about it, if you were interviewing someone for a position as a convenience store clerk, one of the first things you would require is a list of prior employers.
+When you open an account with a broker, you are, in essence, hiring them to provide you with service, knowledge, and honesty.
+Arguably, this position requires more experience than a cashier, and the interrogation should be at least as extensive.
+In my opinion, it is absolutely necessary to know what type of skill the broker can offer you, and this includes knowing their employment history.

 Discount futures brokerage firms are known for posting employment ads on Craig’s List seeking brokers to hire.
 As you can imagine, the employment pool on Craigslist isn’t always highly skilled.
-Further, many of the ads are seeking experienced salesmen, with little regard to the applicants’ ability to properly service commodity traders.
+Further, many of the ads are seeking experienced salesmen, with little regard for the applicant’s ability to properly service commodity traders.

 The most valuable service your futures broker will provide to you is trading support.
 This will mean different things to different traders; nonetheless, it is the job of your broker to ensure you have everything you need for smooth navigation of the markets.